-Forward-looking statements speak only as of the date they are made, and the Company does not undertake to update forward-looking statements to reflect circumstances or events that occur after the date the forward-looking statements are made, whether as a result of new information, future developments or otherwise.
+Annualized, pro forma, projections and estimates are not forecasts and may not reflect actual results.
+All forward-looking statements speak only as of the date they are made and are based on information available at that time.
+Forward-looking statements speak only as of the date they are made, and the Company does not undertake to update forward-looking statements to reflect circumstances or events that occur after the date the forward-looking statements are made, whether as a result of new information, future developments or otherwise, except as required by federal securities laws.
+As forward-looking statements involve significant risks and uncertainties, caution should be exercised against placing undue reliance on such statements.